 In life-threatening emergencies, find the emergency room location nearest you.
 For non-life-threatening medical needs when your pediatrician is unavailable, visit one of our convenient urgent care locations.

-Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100 percent to caring for kids.
+Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100% to caring for kids.
 With more than 3,000 pediatric specialists and more than 5,000 full-time employees, Children's Colorado is home to a number of nationally and internationally recognized medical programs.

 Kids get the best care in the nation at Children's Colorado, because our care team is the best at what they do.
 Since U.S. News & World Report began ranking hospitals based on clinical data and reputation more than 20 years ago, we've consistently numbered among the best in the nation.

 Once again, based on clinical data and reputation, U.S. News & World Report ranked us a top ten hospital this year, among the best pediatric hospitals in the nation this year, with high marks in each of its 10 ranked specialties, including five in the top 10.
 It’s the natural result of delivering the best possible care for every child who walks through our doors.